joereynolds/life/docs/lets-tdd-a-bug.md

 it's called [Mort](https://github.com/joereynolds/mort).
 There was a bug that has existed since it's early days as a [shell script](https://github.com/joereynolds/configs/blob/master/dotfiles/bash/.bashrc#L30).

-I found out the cause of the bug by chance, thanks to vim echoing a helpful `[dos]` when I saved the troublesome file.
+I found out the cause of the bug by chance, thanks to Vim echoing a helpful `[dos]` when I saved the troublesome file.
 The bug was that on css files with Windows-style line-endings, the output would be garbled and malformed.

 On Unix systems it looks like this: